What's it like cooking your own Impossible Burger?

 Yet, the end results were pretty different.
 While the cooked Impossible Burger patty looked practically identical to a real beef patty -- there's even a slight pink in the middle -- the Beyond Beef burger took on a deep red hue that seemed a little unnatural.

 And then there's the taste.
 There's really no contest here.
 The Beyond Beef patty doesn't really taste that much like meat; it's more like a slightly upgraded version of a Boca burger.
-Together with a bun, toppings and sauce, it's not too bad, but it doesn't compare at all to the Impossible.
+Together with a bun, toppings and sauce, it's not too bad, but it doesn't compare to the Impossible.

 As I was eating the Impossible Burger, I actually exclaimed out loud in my kitchen several times on just how bleeping delicious it was (except replace "bleeping" with an actual curse word).
 It was crispy with a lovely soft chew that I found very satisfying.
 Add the usual burger fixings with it, and it is absolutely scrumptious.
 No, it isn't quite as juicy as a real burger, and it doesn't taste exactly like meat, but the Impossible Burger comes really close to the real deal.

-Not to toot my own horn (Well, okay, maybe a little), but I also think my homemade Impossible Burger actually compares very well to the restaurant ones I've had.
+Not to toot my own horn (OK, maybe a little), but I also think my homemade Impossible Burger actually compares well to the restaurant ones I've had.
 I think it's about on par with the one from Umami Burger, and it's definitely better than the Impossible Whopper and the White Castle sliders (those lacked the crispy crust I like).
 Of course, the beauty of home cooking is that I'm able to adjust the seasoning, size and doneness of the burgers to my personal preference.

-The Impossible Burger isn't for everyone though.
+The Impossible Burger isn't for everyone, though.
 It uses soy protein, which might be a concern if you're allergic to that.
 Although Impossible has faced some backlash for using GMO ingredients that contain the pesticide glyphosate, the FDA has approved all of its ingredients as safe, and the US Environmental Protection Agency has said low levels of glyphosate aren't likely to be carcinogenic.
 Impossible Foods claims that the amount of glyphosate found in each burger is far below the risk threshold.

 It's also on the pricier side compared to beef.
 That aforementioned 12-ounce package is $8.99, which adds up to about $0.75 per ounce.
 That's just a little bit more than the $9.99 16-ounce Beyond Beef at around $0.625 per ounce.
 Of course, beef can often be found for less than half that price depending on the quality and where you live.
 Making your own veggie burger with beans or lentils might end up being cheaper as well.